gradient-rpg/srd/core-rules.md

 For a reference set of **Setting** rules, see [Gradient: Roots](settings/roots/setting-rules.md).

+## Overview and Principles

+**Gradient** is an adventure game for 2–5 people.
+One person takes the role of the **Warden**, and they describe the world, guide the story, ask questions, and handle the rules and dice.
+The other 1–4 people are **Players**, each making a character (called a _Player Character_ or _PC_) who explores and interacts with the world the **Warden** presents.

+The **Warden** and the **Players** each have guidelines and principles that help foster a specific play experience defined by critical thinking, exploration, and an emergent narrative.

+For an overview of the Principles, see [Gradient: Overview and Principles](overview-and-principles.md)

 ## Dice

 **Gradient** uses **2d10** for most save rolls, but also uses smaller dice such as **1d8**, **1d6**, and **1d4** for weapon damage or random table rolls.
 We recommend having two of each.